Tom Kirchner's Personal Homepage

 quantum dynamics be manipulated purposefully and controlled actively?

-I have participated in a number of projects and activities to elucidate
+I have participated in a number of projects and activities to shed light on these issues

-these topics by theoretical analysis and computations.
-The approaches
+by theoretical analysis and computations.
+The theoretical approaches

-used include density functional theory based methods to deal with the
+used include density functional theory to deal with the

 many-electron problem, and both nonperturbative and perturbative